ropensci/GSODR/README.md

 install.packages("GSODR", dependencies = TRUE)
 ```

-A Development version is available from from GitHub.
+A development version is available from from GitHub.
 If you wish to
 install the development version that may have new features (but also may
 not work properly), install the devtools package, available from CRAN.
 I
 strive to keep the master branch on GitHub functional and working
-properly, you have been warned.
+properly this may not always happen.
+If you find bugs, please file a
+report as an issue.

 ``` r
 install.packages("devtools", dependencies = TRUE)